talosdigital/TaskFlex/README.md

 With your favourite editor, open the `td_jobs_config.rb` file which is located in `app/config/initializers/` directory.
 There you will find two configurations:
 `application_secret` and `base_url`.
-Setup those configuration variables accordingly to your TDJobs instance.
+Setup those configuration variables accordingly to your running TDJobs instance.

 * `application_secret` is defined by TDJobs configuration, every request made by TaskFlex will contain a header with this secret, telling that it is an